Stateside Puerto Ricans: Chicago

 Puerto Ricans first arrived in the early part of the 20th century from more affluent families to study at colleges or universities.
 In the 1930s there was an enclave around 35th and Michigan.
 In the 1950s two small barrios emerged known as la Clark and La Madison just North and West of Downtown, near hotel jobs and then where the factories once stood.
 These communities were displaced by the city as part of their slum clearance.
 In 1968, a community group, the Young Lords mounted protests and demonstrations and occupied several buildings of institutions demanding that they invest in low income housing.
-Humboldt Park is home to the one of the largest Puerto Rican communities in Chicago and is known as "Little Puerto Rico" or Paseo Boricua.
+Humboldt Park is home to one of the largest Puerto Rican communities in Chicago and is known as "Little Puerto Rico" or Paseo Boricua.

 Orlando

 Orlando and the surrounding area has had a sizable Puerto Rican population since the 1980s, as Florida as a whole has always had a decent sized Puerto Rican population.
 A big contributing factor for the growth of the Puerto Rican community in Central Florida was Walt Disney World, who heavily recruited employees in Puerto Rico.
 Central Florida's Puerto Rican population began to skyrocket starting in the early 2000s and accelerating in the 2010s, with many New Yorkers of Puerto Rican ancestry (Nuyoricans) moving to Florida, joining the island-born Puerto Ricans.

-During this time, the 1990s and early 2000s, the overall migration patterns out from Puerto Rico to the US mainland began to switch and Orlando became the main destination from Puerto Rico by far, replacing New York City.
+During this time, the 1990s and early 2000s, the overall migration patterns out from Puerto Rico to the U.S. mainland began to switch and Orlando became the main destination from Puerto Rico by far, replacing New York City.
 Puerto Ricans are largely spread out in the Orlando area, but the heaviest concentration is in the southern portions, like Kissimmee, Poinciana and many other areas in Osceola County, where Puerto Ricans make up the majority of the population.

 Demographics of Stateside Puerto Ricans

-In 1950, about a quarter of a million Puerto Rican natives lived "stateside", or in one of the U.S. states.
+In 1950, about a quarter of a million Puerto Rican natives lived "stateside", or, in one of the U.S. states.
 In March 2012 that figure had risen to about 1.5 million.
 That is, slightly less than a third of the 5 million Puerto Ricans living stateside were born on the island.
 Puerto Ricans are also the second-largest Latino group in the United States after those of Mexican descent.